 Before relocating back home to Georgia, Lucy was employed at Mecklenburg County Vital Records, in Charlotte, NC, as the Death Registrar.
 There she became acquainted with funeral directors nationwide.

-In her spare time she enjoys spending time with her 9 year old daughter, London, and traveling.
+In her spare time, she enjoys traveling, trying new foods, and most importantly spending time with her two girls, London and Missouri.

 Rev. Allisson Henderson-Brooks